mychan24/r-for-brain-network/cifti_single_sub_sample/cifti_MSC_r.md

 p <- participation(A = z4, comm = parlabel$community)

 # Each node's PC calculated using positive & negative edge
-# Negative edges were taken out in previous steps, so PC caculated with all-edges and positive-edges are the same.
+# Negative edges were taken out in previous steps, so PC caculated with all-edges and positive-edges are the same. os
 head(p$overall)
 ```